 Uterine cancer is treated by one or a combination of treatments such as laparoscopic surgery, radiation therapy, chemotherapy, and hormone therapy.
-10-15% patients may need adjuvant radiotherapy, and or radiotherapy with chemotherapy depends on tumor risk factors.
+10-15% of patients may need adjuvant radiotherapy, and or radiotherapy with chemotherapy depends on tumor risk factors.

 Surgery: It is the procedure in which tumor and surrounding tissue are removed during an operation.
 Common surgery procedures include:

-- Hysterectomy: In this procedure uterus and cervix is removed with the help of a laparoscopy.
+- Hysterectomy: In this procedure uterus and cervix is removed with the help of laparoscopy.
 The surgeon may perform a simple hysterectomy or a radical hysterectomy, and for patients who have been through menopause, the surgeon will also perform a bilateral salpingo-oophorectomy in which both fallopian tubes and ovaries are removed.

 - Lymphadenectomy: In this procedure lymph nodes near the tumor are removed.

 Radiation Therapy: In this procedure, high energy X-rays or other particles are used to destroy cancer cells.